chankingsleykt/linear-algebra-calculator/README.md

 # linear-algebra-calculator

 ## Description
-This project is an attempt to combine my love for linear algebra with Python programming.
- I plan to create a website that performs various linear algebra computations, such as Gauss-Jordan elimination and determinants.
+This calculator performs various linear algebra computations, such as Gauss-Jordan Elimination and Gram-Schmidt Process, without the aid of external libraries like NumPy.
+Soon to become a website!